 Protect your children from the sun in the snow

-Children need as much sun protection at the snow as you do.
+Children need as much sun protection in the snow as you do.
 Suggestions include:

 - Instil good habits early.
 If you protect your child from a young age, they will learn to be SunSmart through example.